Who may register to vote in Maryland?

 You are disqualified from being a registered voter if ANY of the following facts is true:

 - You are serving a court sentence of imprisonment (including any parole or probation) for a felony conviction; or

 - You are under guardianship for mental disability AND the appropriate court has found by clear and convincing evidence that you cannot communicate, with or without accommodations, a desire to participate in the voting process; or

-- Not have been convicted of buying or selling votes;
+- You have been convicted of buying or selling votes.

 See the Board of Elections website for deadlines for each election.

 About three weeks after you register, you should receive a voter registration card in the mail.
 This verifies that you are registered.